top of page

 While I appreciate the depth of love Queen Victoria had for her husband and the incredible detail of the memorial, but it’s kind of…well…gaudy.

 Lunch was at one of my favourite super cool eating places in central London, the café in the crypt of St Martin-in-the-Fields, adjacent to Trafalgar Square.
-I’ve eaten there few times, the first in 1996 during my very first visit to London.
+I’ve eaten there few times.
 The café in the stunning crypt is lined by brick-vaulted ceilings and historic tombstones.
 Walking on top of the tombs with their ancient inscriptions is fascinating.
-Even if you don’t eat in the café, it’s worth a visit just to soak up the vibe.
+Even without the café experience, it’s worth a visit just to soak up the vibe.

 The museum houses over eight million works that showcase human history, art and culture.
 It was first opened to the public in 1783 and has stood the test of time, although many items were temporarily relocated in 1942 during WW2.
 The original natural history artefacts are now in the Natural History Museum and books and manuscripts in the British Library.